Child development: Infant research methods

 Eye tracking is a straightforward way of looking at infants' preferences.
-One example of eye tracking, using an eye tracking software, it is possible to see if infants understand commonly used nouns by tracking their eyes after they are cued with the target word.
+Using an eye tracking software, it is possible to see if infants understand commonly used nouns by tracking their eyes after they are cued with the target word.

 Another unique way to study infants' cognition is through habituation, which is the process of repeatedly showing a stimulus to an infant until they give no response.
-Then, when infants are presented with a novel stimulus, they show a response.
-This violation of expectation reveals patterns of cognition and perception.
+Then, when infants are presented with a novel stimulus, they show a response, which reveals patterns of cognition and perception.
 Using this study method, many different cognitive and perceptual ideas can be studied.
-Looking time is a common measure of habituation.
-Looking time is studied by recording how long an infant looks at a stimulus until they are habituated to that stimulus.
+Looking time, a common measure of habituation, is studied by recording how long an infant looks at a stimulus before they are habituated to it.
 Then, researchers record if an infant becomes dishabituated to a novel stimulus.
-This method can be used to measure preferences infants, including aesthetic preferences for certain colors.
-Additionally, other discriminatory tasks can be studied, including auditory discrimination between different musical excerpts.
+This method can be used to measure preferences infants, including preferences for colors, and other discriminatory tasks, such as auditory discrimination between different musical excerpts.

-Another way that children are studied is through brain imaging technology.
-One example used a lot in child development studies is Magnetic Resonance Imaging (MRI).
-These machines can be used to track brain activity, growth, and connectivity in children Brain development can be tracked from when a child is a fetus with this new technology.
-Another common type of brain imaging can be collected with electroencephalography (EEG).
-This technology can be used to diagnose seizures and encephalopathy, but considering conceptual age of the infant is important for analyzing the results.
+Another way of studying children is through brain imaging technology, such as Magnetic Resonance Imaging (MRI), electroencephalography (EEG).
+MRI can be used to track brain activity, growth, and connectivity in children, and can track brain development from when a child is a fetus.
+EEG can be used to diagnose seizures and encephalopathy, but the conceptual age of the infant must be considered when analyzing the results.

 Ethical considerations

-Most of the ethical challenges that exist in studies with adults exist within children.
-However, there are some notable differences in ethical research that should be addressed when designing studies for children.
-An important consideration is that children should give their consent to participate in research.
-Because of the inherent power structure in most research settings, researchers must consider study designs that protect children from feeling coerced.
-Children are not allowed to give consent, so parents must give their informed consent for children to participate in research.
-Children can give their assent, which should be reliably checked by both verbal and nonverbal cues throughout their participation.
+Most of the ethical challenges that exist in studies with adults also exist in studying children, with some notable differences.
+Namely informed consent, as while it is important that children consent to participate in research, they cannot give legal consent; parents must give informed consent for their children.
+Children can informally consent though, and their continued agreement should be reliably checked for by both verbal and nonverbal cues throughout their participation.
+Also, due to the inherent power structure in most research settings, researchers must consider study designs that protect children from feeling coerced.